deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 ### Access
 Since version version 2.0.9 BiBigrid uses so called *One-Time ssh key pairs*  to connect to your cluster.
-For every started cluster a new key pair is generated and registered at Openstack.
+For every started cluster, a new key pair is generated and registered in Openstack.
 The keys are stored in
-`${HOME}/.bibigrid/keys` as long the cluster is running.
+`${HOME}/.bibigrid/keys` as long as the cluster is running.

 #### additional public ssh key (optional)